Dependent vs Addicted, what’s the difference?

 It was painful to walk on the leg without the crutch, and I remember being very angry at him for this.
 The muscles in the leg were weak and seemed to ‘scream’, when I used my full weight to attempt to walk.
 There was pain and discomfort during this process, but eventually those symptoms went away.

 Seemingly harmless non-addictive drugs can also produce dependence in patients.
 A prime example is prednisone, a synthetic form of the steroid hormone cortisol that is used to treat asthma, allergic reactions, Crohn’s disease, and many other inflammatory conditions.
-Prednisone is not known to produce addiction.

 However, if a patient has taken prednisone for several weeks and then stops suddenly, they are likely to suffer from withdrawal symptoms such as fatigue, weakness, body aches, and joint pain.